 Can Prisoners File Slander Lawsuits?

-Can Skakel Win This Slander Lawsuit Against Nancy Grace?
+Can Skakel Win His Slander Lawsuit Against Nancy Grace?

-There’s also the ever-present possibility that Grace, Karas and Turner Broadcasting will agree to settle.
-And since Skakel isn’t asking for much, my bet is that we won’t hear much more about this slander lawsuit for long.
+There’s also the ever-present possibility that Grace, Karas, and Turner Broadcasting will settle.
+And since Skakel isn’t asking for much, we probably won’t hear much more about this slander lawsuit.

-Have you or your business been defamed?
+Have you been defamed?
 Are adversaries or competitors smearing your good name?
-If you’re looking for an experienced slander attorney to litigate your defamation issue, we have the perfect legal team to deal with the situation – to your satisfaction.
+If you’re looking for an experienced slander attorney to fight on your behald, we’re the perfect legal team to help.
 Get in touch today to learn about our slander litigation services.

 |State||Defamation Statute of Limitations||Statute|